Code-Institute-Submissions/MS2-Nollaig/README.md

 - [Quiz Page Wireframes](https://github.com/M-E-C-20/MS2/blob/master/wireframes/MS2-quiz.pdf)
 - I would also like to add a page which includes Christmas activities, such as some arts and crafts with explanations on how to make your own.
 - [Activities Page Wireframes](https://github.com/M-E-C-20/MS2/blob/master/wireframes/MS2-activities.pdf)
+- I would like to improve the fuctionality of the website by joining the information cards to the Google Maps API to create a more seamless and convenient transition between sections.

 ## Technologies Used